 Indigenous Peoples Services

-Atamiskâtowin.
-My name is Sara Cranston and I am very excited to be joining the Strathcona team this year as the Indigenous liaison.
-This will be my 7th year of teaching mathematics, but my first year of taking on a liaison role.
+Tānsi, hello.
+I am excited to be back as the Indigenous Student Coordinator.
 My family is originally from Fort.
-St John B.C. but I have grown up here in Edmonton.
+St John B.C., but I have grown up here in Edmonton.
 I am Metis on my mother's side, but like so many, my family lost our cultural connections.
 In the last few years we have begun to seek out those connections again.
 Back in BC my grandmother and aunt have been working with the Doig River First Nations, and here in Edmonton I have been trying to continue to educate myself on history, culture, and ways to facilitate Truth and Reconciliation.
-I hope to be able to continue to grow my knowledge both with and from my students.
-Indigenous culture is Canadian culture, and I am looking forward to finding more ways to incorporate it into our daily lives here at Strathcona High School.
-I greatly look forward to meeting everyone in the fall! êkosi mâka
+I did a lot of learning this past year, as it was my first in this position, and though I still have a lifetime of learning ahead of me, it was a pretty successful first year.
+Some of the highlights of my learning this year were learning how to bead, listening to the stories of kokum Linda, learning how the Cree alphabet and syllabics work, and sampling narwhal while learning about traditional life in the arctic.
+More importantly I loved getting to share these experiences with the students and build connections with them and the community.
+I’m looking forward to next year and have already started planning for nôcihtowi-pîsim (September)!
+I hope you all get some time for family and connecting with the beautiful land here in Treaty 6.

 We offer Aboriginal Studies 30 in the schedule: